"Never giving up on the minds of tomorrow"

 Students at Cornwall Alternative School come from a diverse set of backgrounds and experiences.
 Many of our students come from inner-city or community schools, although this is not always the case.
 Often our students have experienced trauma throughout their lives which makes it difficult for them to attend school and successfully engage on a daily basis.
 Many students at our school are currently in the care of the Ministry of Social Services or have a history of being in the foster care system.
 These experiences can make it difficult for them to prioritize school by the time they begin attending between grades 7-10.
 A number of our students also struggle with addictions challenges, as well as involvement in criminal behaviour which creates further barriers to success at school.
 Our students often have a negative perception of school and it takes time to rebuild these thought processes as we attempt to make school engaging and enjoyable.

 Students often report feeling as though Cornwall is a family-type environment because of the small nature of our school and the lengths our staff are willing to go to accommodate the students.
 Unfortunately students attending our school have been labelled as ‘bad kids’ or even label themselves this way, but we’ve seen clearly that all of our students have tremendous ability and strength when they are given an opportunity to be vulnerable and show their true character.

-Approximately 70% of students enrolled at Cornwall Alternative School are Indigenous.
+Approximately 85% of students enrolled at Cornwall Alternative School are Indigenous.
 As a result, Cornwall has a focus on the unique needs of Indigenous students.
 Cornwall recognizes and supports the Truth and Reconciliation's Calls to Action in regards to Indigenous Education.
-Our school employs an Elder who regularly attends the school to meet with our students and provides opportunity for traditional teachings, smudging and tipi building activities.
+Our school employs Elders, who regularly attends the school to meet with our students and provides opportunity for traditional teachings, smudging and tipi building activities.